umami-hep/umami/docs/Dips-instructions.md

 This processing can be done using the preprocessing capabilities of Umami via the [`preprocessing.py`](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/preprocessing.py) script.

 Please refer to the [documentation on preprocessing](preprocessing.md) for additional information.
 Note, that for running Dips tracks have to be stored in the output hybrid sample.
-Therefore, the `--tracks` argument needs to be set.
+Therefore, the `save_tracks` argument in the preprocessing config need to be set while the preprocessing the samples.

 ## Config File